rcl-common/docs/authorization/aad-account-user.md

 # Sign In

-You should now sign in to the Azure Portal using the existing or new AAD Work or School account.

 If you subscribed to an RCL app with a MSA account and need to manage Azure resources, you must [associate your AAD Work or school account with your subscription](./sign-in-accounts#associating-a-work-or-school-account-with-a-rcl-subscription).

 It is strongly recommended that you sign in with this AAD Work or School account in the Azure Portal when you subscribe to any of the RCL apps in the Azure Marketplace.